kploch/kploch-cv/index.md

 ## Currently

 The main development ecosystem I\'m working in is the .NET (.NET 7) which I have the expert knowledge of.
-I am architecting and implementing solutions for structured and unstructured data ingestion and processing for the [https://www.microfocus.com/en-us/cyberres/data-privacy-protection/voltage-fusion](https://www.microfocus.com/en-us/cyberres/data-privacy-protection/voltage-fusion).
+I am architecting and implementing solutions for structured and unstructured data ingestion and processing for the [Open Text Voltage Fusion](https://www.microfocus.com/en-us/cyberres/data-privacy-protection/voltage-fusion).

 One of my recent addition to this suite was a framework for building agents which plug into the platform and allow analysis of an new repository types.